PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 17:20:18
+Last updated: 2024-04-02 17:20:53
-Random Quote: My friends are my estate. - Emily Dickinson
+Random Quote: What lies behind us and what lies before us are tiny matters compared to what lies within us. - Ralph Waldo Emerson